-Italian parmesan saltine crackers are perfect for scooping chunky winter soups or dipping in fresh summer gazpacho.
+Italian Parmesan Seasoned Saltine Crackers are perfect for scooping chunky winter soups or dipping in fresh summer gazpacho.

 I love soup any time of year with bread or crackers for dunking.
 Plain saltine crackers would suite me just fine in most cases.
 But because I’m a cook at heart I’m often imagining and reimagining ways to make good things even better.
 These Italian parmesan saltine crackers are just that—a reimagined version of a good salty treat.

 Base ingredients for any type of seasoned cracker

 I have investigated more than a few recipes for seasoned crackers and the base recipe consists of some sort of fat, a choice of spices, and low heat for a moderate about of time.
 This micro guide will help you to make virtually any flavor cracker that you can dream up.